Solved! What Does Mold Smell Like?

 Some forms of household mold are toxic and may cause additional health complications.

-The biggest reason homeowners should take care of mold as soon as they smell it is that some forms of mold are toxic, and therefore could be potentially hazardous and should be removed as soon as possible.
+The biggest reason homeowners should take care of mold as soon as they smell it is that some forms of mold, such as black mold, are toxic, and therefore could be potentially hazardous and should be removed as soon as possible.
 Toxic mold typically causes neurological symptoms, such as dizziness, decreased focus, headaches, and memory loss.
-If you find yourself experiencing any of the above symptoms regularly, you may want to seek medical attention and have a professional assess the mold situation in their home.
+Homeowners experiencing any of the above symptoms regularly may want to seek medical attention and have a professional assess the mold situation in their home.
 The cost of mold remediation is a small price to pay when it comes to one’s health and the health of their family.

 What Should I Do If I Smell Mold in My Home?

-If you smell mold in your house, the first thing you should do is sniff around to locate where the growth is coming from.
+Once a homeowner has detected a mold smell somewhere in their home, they need to very carefully try to locate where the growth is coming from.
 Homeowners should wear a mask or respirator and put on gloves when they think they’re close to the source of the mold.
 Because mold likes to grow in a dark area, it may not be visible right away.
-Bring a light source and look for surfaces that collect moisture, especially in corners and tight spaces without much airflow.
+A light source can help the homeowner look for surfaces that collect moisture, especially in corners and tight spaces without much airflow.

-Once the scent and its source have been located, assess the severity of the mold.
-If a homeowner decides the problem is small enough to tackle on their own, they can follow these steps to thoroughly clean the affected area.
+Once the scent and its source have been located, the homeowner can assess the severity of the mold.
+If they decide the problem is small enough to tackle on their own, they can follow steps to thoroughly clean the affected area.
 But homeowners should also keep in mind that without proper remediation, mold is likely to return again and again.
 Letting a professional take care of the problem will always be the most effective way to keep homeowners and their families safe from mold exposure.
-If anyone in the home has been experiencing symptoms of mold exposure or has health conditions that might be worsened by mold exposure, it’s best to call in a mold removal specialist.
+If anyone in the home has been experiencing symptoms of mold exposure or has health conditions that might be worsened by it, it’s best to call one of the best mold remediation companies right away.

 After the mold is eliminated, homeowners can take different precautions to prevent it from returning.
 Coppola cautions, “As we are dealing with opportunistic organisms, you always need to be monitoring your environment to ensure conditions don’t return that would invite regrowth of the organism.”
 One effective method is to install dehumidifiers in any area where humidity is an issue.
 Having a ceiling fan on in a room that is mildew prone or that smells like mildew is another way to keep the area dry and prevent the spread.

-Understanding how to identify mold by scent can help homeowners detect a mold or mildew problem before it gets worse, and potentially save themselves from negative health symptoms and home damage.
+Understanding how to identify mold by scent can help homeowners detect a mold or mildew problem before it gets worse, and it can potentially save them from negative health symptoms and home damage.